kinghows/MySQL_Watcher/README.md

 # MySQL_Watcher
 MySQL Watcher is a tool to help DBA's to trouble shoot MySQL performance.

-need install mysql-python,psutil,prettytable:

-pip install mysql-python

 pip install psutil

 pip install prettytable

-Test in Python-2.7+MySQL5.6&5.7&8.0.
+2.7：

+pip install mysql-python

+3.x:

+pip install mysqlclient

 Some options must be executed on the host,not remote.